JessicaBolin/kudoa-in-swordfish/README.md

     ├── figures             <--- .png files of figures in main text
     ├── figure_scripts      <--- code to generate figures in main text (outputs in \figures)
     ├── functions           <--- bespoke functions used in \scripts
+    ├── renv                <--- library containing R packages used in this project
     └── scripts             <--- code used in the analysis └── supplement          <--- supplementary materials for the manuscript